ruslanabdraev/frontcamp-main/04-NodeJS/README.md

     - PUT /news/{id}
     - DELETE /news/{id}

-4)Implement error handling middleware (http://expressjs.com/en/guide/error-handling.html) which will send an error   without stack trace to the client.
+4) Implement error handling middleware (http://expressjs.com/en/guide/error-handling.html) which will send an error   without stack trace to the client.
 Use any express view engine to wrap an error.

 **Advanced:**
     - All frameworks and libraries that used in project should be added to package.json.